w3hc/w3pk/docs/INTEGRATION_GUIDELINES.md

 - [ ] Check for existing credentials before registration using `hasExistingCredential()`
 - [ ] Consider showing warning with `listExistingCredentials()` if allowing multiple wallets
-- [ ] Use MAIN-tagged wallet by default (no private key exposure)
+- [ ] Use STANDARD mode by default (no private key exposure)
-- [ ] Only use custom tags when you need private keys (and understand the implications)
+- [ ] Only use YOLO mode when you need private keys (and understand the implications)
+- [ ] Use STRICT mode for high-security or compliance-focused applications
 - [ ] Prompt users to set up backup immediately after registration
 - [ ] Verify package integrity on app initialization
 - [ ] Configure appropriate session duration for your use case